 Regarded by many travellers as the most dangerous vehicle on the road, scooters, if treated with respect, can also be the most fun!
 (Don’t tell your mum we said that!)

-There is nothing better than riding in the beautiful Thai countryside, with the wind on your face and the sun shining, free to go wherever the road takes you… It is without doubt one of the best ways to get off the beaten track and away from other tourists as fast as possible!
+There is nothing better than riding in the beautiful Thai countryside, with the wind on your face and the sun shining, free to go wherever the road takes you… It is, without doubt, one of the best ways to get off the beaten track and away from other tourists as fast as possible!
 You can hire a scooter in almost any town and village in Thailand and set off on your own tailor-made adventure.
-Here are a few tips that will help you get the most out of your experience and most of all stay safe and in one piece…
+Here are 10 tips that will help you get the most out of your experience and most of all stay safe and in one piece.

 1. How & where to hire a scooter?

-Most towns, villages and islands in Thailand offer the facility to hire a scooter and you will see many travel agencies / hotels / grocers with scooters lined up outside.
-The company will usually charges per 24 hours.
-You will need to pay in advance and leave your passport as a deposit.
-If you don’t want to leave your passport you can also leave a deposit of around 5,000 baht.
+If you don’t want to leave your passport you can also leave a deposit of around 5,000 Thai Baht.
 We have had no bad experience with companies failing to return passports so don’t worry too much about this, just make sure that you are hiring from a reputable place and take a business card with the company name address and phone number on.

-2. Types of scooters
+2. Types of motorbikes

 3. Average costs